The AidKeeper: One man's journey to create an indestructible hearing aid case

 Within six months Huit was working with a patent attorney.
 Eighteen months later he launched AidKeeper.
 After testing different models, he's now focused his efforts on creating two different products:

 “After 24 years of wearing hearing aids, I know which features are important in a hearing aid case,” Huit said.
 As a result, AidKeepers are water resistant, crush resistant, UV resistant and lightweight.
 Both models fit in a pocket, won’t break upon impact and store spare batteries, he said.
-The Alturas also floats if it falls into water.
+The Alturas also floats if it falls into water, which is useful since waterproof hearing aids are the exception and not the rule.

 The cases, named after rivers and lakes in the state of Idaho, are all made in the United States.